Home > Snacks > Easy Homemade Seasoned Soft Pretzels

 You can!
 Just make sure to use dried seasoning so it doesn’t impact the texture of the dough.

-I suppose it isn’t, but if you want the chewy exterior, I recommend it.
+I suppose it isn’t, but if you want a chewy exterior on the pretzels, I recommend it.

 Can I bake the pretzels longer to make them more crunchy/crispy?